 Tonight is the last “big night” to see the Perseid Meteor Showers.

-August 9-13 are the peak nights to watch the Perseid meteor shower (but tonight is really “the big night”!).
-The moon will come out at 6:08pm and will set at 4:24am, so it will cause some light pollution, but our prospects for clear weather are good, so we should be getting a very clear view, too, according to the ClearSkyChart.
+August 10-11 are the peak nights to watch the Perseid meteor shower.
+The moon will come out at between midnight and 1am, and won’t set until the afternoon, so it will cause some light pollution, but our prospects for clear weather (so far) are good, so we should be getting a very clear view, too, according to the ClearSkyChart.

 You can best view the Perseids by looking towards the Persues constellation, at a direction of Northeast around the time of midnight.

 When: As usual: The best time to see ANY meteor shower is the hour or two before dawn.
 Try between midnight-2am for some great results without losing *too* much sleep!
 You may also be able to catch some of these beforehand as spectacular “Earth Grazers”, beginning at about 9pm PST.